Canon M100 vs Olympus E-M5 II

 Body comparison: Canon M100 vs Olympus E-M5 II

 The side-by-side display below illustrates the physical size and weight of the Canon M100 and the Olympus E-M5 II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is considerably larger (46 percent) than the Canon M100.
 Moreover, the E-M5 II is substantially heavier (55 percent) than the M100.
 It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the M100 does not feature any corresponding weather-sealing.